 Demand for Rainwater Harvesting Devices in Uganda

-Poor access to safe drinking is an acute problem in many developing countries which has both health and social repercussions.
+Poor access to safe drinking is an acute problem in many low- and middle-income countries which has both health and social repercussions.
 Lack of safe water for drinking, bathing, and other household tasks is the primary cause of diarrheal diseases, which account for 15 percent of deaths among children under five years of age.1 Poor access to water also entails large time costs associated with gathering water.
 In some parts of Africa, women spend up to eight hours per day collecting water.
 New technologies, such as rainwater storage devices, could improve access to safe drinking water and decrease the time needed for water collection.
 However, such new technologies are only useful to the extent that they are affordable and acceptable to the intended beneficiaries.
-Before any large investments are made in the development and distribution of a technology, it is necessary to determine the potential size of the market, the most effective marketing strategies to promote adoption, and the potential impacts it could have on the lives of the poor.
+Before any large investments are made in the development and distribution of a technology, it is necessary to determine the potential size of the market, the most effective marketing strategies to promote adoption, and the potential impacts it could have on the lives of low-income households.

 Context of the evaluation

 In order to improve access to safe drinking water, Relief International (RI) has developed a rainwater storage device (RSD), which consists of a rubber bag approximately 1.5 meter across and 1.5 meter tall when full.
 The bag is held up by a simple earthen foundation and is fed by a series of gutters.
 It can hold up to 1000 liters of water, which is estimated to meet the basic needs of a family of five for ten days.

 Researchers evaluated this new technology in the Kamwenge district in Uganda.
 Residents of Kamwenge are particularly likely to benefit from a rainwater storage device, as the district receives substantial rainfall during the two rainy seasons—the first and smaller of the two lasts from the end of February to the end of April, while the second and longer season lasts from mid-September to the beginning of December.